Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 “The end of things is near.
 Therefore be alert and of sober mind that you may pray.
 Above all, love each other deeply as love covers a multitude of sins.
 Offer hospitality to one another without grumbling.
 Each of you should use whatever gift you have received to serve others as faithful stewards of God’s grace in its various forms.
 If anyone speaks, they should do so as one who speaks the very word of God.
-If anyone serves, they should do so with the strength God provides; therefore, in all things, God we praise through Jesus Christ.
+If anyone serves, they should do so with the strength God provides; therefore, God we praise through Jesus Christ in all things.
 To him be the glory and the power forever and ever.
 Amen”

 John 3:16 (NIV) For God so loved the world that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life.

-It states later in John 16:33 (NIV) I tell you these things, so that in me you may have peace.
+It states later in John 16:33 (NIV) I tell you these things so that you may have peace in me.
 In this world, you will have trouble.
 But take heart!
 I have overcome the world.